popsa-hq/aws-securityhub-reviewer/README.md

 make run
 ```

-This will output the number of matching findings to the console and to a file named output_<date_time>.txt.
+This will output the number of matching findings to the console and to a file named `output_<date_time>.txt`.

 You can also clean up the output files by running: